Molecular-Genetics-Laboratory/bard/README.md

 ```shell
 ~$ python bard.py --gui
 ```
 Do note that you need to have `Tkinter` installed and accessible for the GUI to work.
 The package comes pre-installed with the `Anaconda` distribution of Python, so you should probably be using that.
-Otherwise, on `Linux (Debian/Ubuntu)`, you should run this first:
+Otherwise, on Linux (Debian/Mint/Ubuntu), you should run this first:
 ```shell
 ~$ sudo apt-get update
 ~$ sudo apt-get install python3-tk